 Care of Earth – Soil

 Return of the surplus to earth and people (Fair share) – Society

-Our aims are to influence sustainable community development, environmentally friendly food policy, production and consumption, to follow best practice in developing a local healthy, sustainable and resilient community and food systems, and through learning about our interconnected and interdependent world, imagining and co creating more humane, just and viable ways to live in the world.
+Our aims are to influence regenerative sustainable community development, environmentally friendly food policy, production and consumption, to follow good practice in developing a local healthy, sustainable and resilient community and food systems, and through learning about our interconnected and interdependent world, imagining and co creating more humane, just and viable ways to live in the world.

 Through this project we wish to build new partnerships in Galway between – arts, culture, food and the environment – through liaising with statutory, community and voluntary groups, educational institutions, NGOs and businesses to promote best practice, knowledge, skills and experience around food and sustainable Community food systems .

 We advocate for the development and support for innovative community food initiatives, that support right livelihoods, seek improvements in our local food systems, that restores and nurtures the earth and demonstrates equitable access to quality local organic food.

 We wish To create….
 A place of beauty and aspiration…. a place of Stillness to observe and interact with nature away from the distractions of modern life.
 A place to experience ecosystem interconnection.

 This project aims to offer visitors both a real and an imaginative space that reminds us of our position as one part of a much broader and highly-complex eco and climate system; a system upon which we all equally depend for our survival, health and wellbeing.

 We keep in mind at all times the bigger pictures and the ethics of soil, soul and society.
 By stepping back, we can observe patterns in nature and society.
 These will form the backbone of our project.